Miro Allione: Personal life

 Miro Allione had two sons from his first marriage, Sandro and Andrea.
-After the divorce from his first wife, on the 16th of April, 1992 he married Anna Maramao, with whom he had another son, Marco.
+After the divorce from his first wife, he married Anna Maramao on 16 April 1992, with whom he had another son named Marco.

 He was a great lover of tennis, a sport he practiced very often, even participating in some amateur tournaments.
 In particular he is remembered to winning a Maserati Biturbo Spyder (Tipo AM333) at the 1991 tournament of the Società Ginnastica Roma.